 Next we are going to LIGHTLY burn in the white stripe segments.
 You can use the exact same process as was done for the red stripes, but turn the heat down a bit to make sure the white segments don’t get too dark.
 You don’t have to worry about overlapping into the red stripe area as it won’t be noticed (assuming your pen heat is low).

-The reason for this step is that we are adding just the barest touch of color to help give the canes their 3D appearance.
-Also it will help the “reflect light” areas stand out a little more.
 As mentioned before, my burner goes to 10 and on this step I had the heat level just slightly above 2.

 Erase the white charcoal from the candy canes.
 Notice how there is still a very pronounced ‘reflected light’ line where the charcoal was.

 With the charcoal erased, we’re ready for the last step of adding the decorative dots.
 I used the writing tip for this step.